bekaryssalkarbek-maker/WRO/Non-elecrtonical components(models)/README.md

 #### **Phase 1: Base Structure & Foundation Assembly**

- **• Bottom Layer Construction:** The assembly process began with the bottom structural layer, forming the main chassis “floor” as the primary load-bearing foundation for all components
+- **Bottom Layer Construction:** The assembly process began with the bottom structural layer, forming the main chassis “floor” as the primary load-bearing foundation for all components

-**• Electronics Mounting:** Installation of the Raspberry Pi and supporting electronic components directly onto the base layer for compact and stable integration
+- **Electronics Mounting:** Installation of the Raspberry Pi and supporting electronic components directly onto the base layer for compact and stable integration

-**• Wiring & Connectivity Setup:** Organization and connection of all power and control wiring to ensure clean routing and accessibility
+- **Wiring & Connectivity Setup:** Organization and connection of all power and control wiring to ensure clean routing and accessibility

-**• Motor Installation:** Integration of the Yellow DC TT Gear Motor (3V–6V, 130–290 rpm, 1:48 gear ratio) as the main drivetrain motor, mounted securely onto the base structure
+- **Motor Installation:** Integration of the Yellow DC TT Gear Motor (3V–6V, 130–290 rpm, 1:48 gear ratio) as the main drivetrain motor, mounted securely onto the base structure

-**• Power System Integration:** Placement of the battery in an optimized position to maintain stable weight distribution and balance
+- **Power System Integration:** Placement of the battery in an optimized position to maintain stable weight distribution and balance

-**• Initial Mechanical Alignment:** Early verification of structural alignment to ensure correct positioning of drivetrain components before upper assembly
+- **Initial Mechanical Alignment:** Early verification of structural alignment to ensure correct positioning of drivetrain components before upper assembly

 #### **Phase 2: Upper Structure & Mechanical Systems**

-**• Chassis Completion:** Installation of upper structural elements to protect internal systems while maintaining modular accessibility
+- **Chassis Completion:** Installation of upper structural elements to protect internal systems while maintaining modular accessibility

-**• Steering System Integration:** Assembly of the front steering mechanism, including rotator system, with adjustments to avoid spatial conflicts with the bumper
+- **Steering System Integration:** Assembly of the front steering mechanism, including rotator system, with adjustments to avoid spatial conflicts with the bumper

-**• Wheel & Differential Installation:** Final integration of wheels and LEGO differential system, ensuring smooth torque transfer and correct alignment with the drivetrain
+- **Wheel & Differential Installation:** Final integration of wheels and LEGO differential system, ensuring smooth torque transfer and correct alignment with the drivetrain

 #### **Phase 3: Final System Assembly & Validation**

-**• Full System Integration:** Connection of mechanical, electrical, and control systems into a unified working robot
+- **Full System Integration:** Connection of mechanical, electrical, and control systems into a unified working robot

-**• Structural Verification:** Final checks of mechanical stability, component fitment, and assembly integrity
+- **Structural Verification:** Final checks of mechanical stability, component fitment, and assembly integrity

-**• Functional Testing:** Validation of drivetrain efficiency, steering response, and overall robot movement performance
+- **Functional Testing:** Validation of drivetrain efficiency, steering response, and overall robot movement performance

 ## **🔄Component Development & Engineering Itegration**
 **Component Development & Engineering Iteration**

-• Gear system evolution: The drivetrain was developed through multiple iterations, combining LEGO gear components with optimized alignment to improve smooth torque transfer and reduce friction losses.
+- Gear system evolution: The drivetrain was developed through multiple iterations, combining LEGO gear components with optimized alignment to improve smooth torque transfer and reduce friction losses.

- • Steering mechanism refinement: The steering system was repeatedly redesigned to solve spatial conflicts with the bumper and wheel rotator, achieving precise control with minimal mechanical restriction and improved turning clearance.
+ - Steering mechanism refinement: The steering system was repeatedly redesigned to solve spatial conflicts with the bumper and wheel rotator, achieving precise control with minimal mechanical restriction and improved turning clearance.

- • Structural component optimization: The chassis and body components were iteratively adjusted to balance strength and lightweight construction, ensuring stable mounting of all electronics and mechanical parts under dynamic movement.
+ - Structural component optimization: The chassis and body components were iteratively adjusted to balance strength and lightweight construction, ensuring stable mounting of all electronics and mechanical parts under dynamic movement.

- • Differential integration approach: Due to limitations of the 3D printer in producing small and precise mechanical tolerances, a LEGO differential system was adopted and successfully integrated into the drivetrain for reliable and smooth operation.
+ - Differential integration approach: Due to limitations of the 3D printer in producing small and precise mechanical tolerances, a LEGO differential system was adopted and successfully integrated into the drivetrain for reliable and smooth operation.

- • System integration validation: Continuous testing ensured compatibility between LEGO mechanical elements, 3D-printed parts, and the Raspberry Pi-based control system, improving overall system reliability and assembly efficiency.
+ - System integration validation: Continuous testing ensured compatibility between LEGO mechanical elements, 3D-printed parts, and the Raspberry Pi-based control system, improving overall system reliability and assembly efficiency.

 ## **🎯Performance Analysis**